 A whistle-blower is not expected to investigate any potential wrong doing but to refer it for Swim Wales to investigate further.
 Reporting of Whistle blowing anyone associated with the Swim Wales can report any potential wrongdoing at any time.
 This includes internal staff, associates, anyone associated with any satellite centres, learners, educators and verifiers.
-To report a potential wrong doing please report to the Swim Wales, Training & Development Manager, through Swim Wales Training swimwales-training@swimming.org
+To report a potential wrong doing please report to the Swim Wales, Training & Development Manager, through Swim Wales Training swimwales-training@swimming.org including the following:

-- 1. All reports of potential wrong doing will be treated seriously. - 2.
+- explaining fully the information or circumstances regarding the concern - disclosing any personal interest in the matter - disclosing if wish to remain anonymous, although it is encouraged to put your name to your allegation whenever possible - 1.
+All reports of potential wrong doing will be treated seriously. - 2.
 The report will be promptly and fairly investigated. - 3.
 Any wrong doing that involves criminal activity will be reported to the police. - 4.
 The whistle-blower may be interviewed and asked to provide a written witness statement setting out the nature and details of the report and the basis for it.
 Whistle-blowers will be asked to disclose as much supporting evidence as possible to ensure timely and effective investigation. - 5.
 Whistleblowing can be anonymous.
 Swim Wales will endeavour to process this in the same way as if the identity of the whistle-blower is known however it may not always be possible to investigate or substantiate anonymous disclosures as fully. - 6.
 The length and scope of the investigation will depend on the subject matter of the report.
 A specific time frame is not stated given the potential diversity of reports. - 7.
 Once the investigation has been completed, you will be informed in writing of the outcome, together with our conclusions and decision in a timely manner.
 However, the need for confidentiality may mean you are not given specific details of the investigation or actions taken. - 8.
 Swim Wales may on completion of the investigation report the matter to an appropriate external agencies including Ofqual. - 9.
 If, on conclusion of the above stages, that appropriate action has still not been taken, you may then report the matter to the proper authority in good faith.
 The Act sets out a number of prescribed external bodies or persons to which qualifying disclosures may be made.
 These include HM Revenue & Customs (HMRC), The Financial Services Authority (FSA), Office of Fair Trading (OFT), Health & Safety Executive (HSE) and the Environment Agency.